What is a Contact High?

 Moreover, you’re more at risk if in the presence of joints or blunts where there is smoke constantly being generated.
 The smoke coming off a joint or blunt hasn’t been “filtered” through anyone else’s lungs, meaning there’s a greater chance for THC absorption into your system via secondhand smoke.
 Suffice to say, even if you aren’t hitting the blunt along with the rest of your friends, you’re still at risk for testing positive for THC on a drug test.

-Preventing a Second Hand Marijuana High to Pass a Drug Test
+Avoiding Second Hand Weed Smoke to Pass a Drug Test

 Conclusion: Will Secondhand Marijuana Smoke Make Me Fail a Drug Test?